johnmartingodo/pyKinematicsKineticsToolbox/README.md

 from pykinematicskineticstoolbox.pykinematicskineticsfunctions import *
 There is no need to add the path of the installation before importing.

+## Testing and examples
+There are no notebooks exemplifying the use of this package, however, examples can be found for instance in the my_mesh source code.

 ## Contributing

 This is closed source software intended for personal use by the author